yuusiro/laravel-short-schedule/README.md

 #### `Spatie\ShortSchedule\Events\ShortScheduledTaskStarted`

-This event will be fired right before a task has been started.
+This event will be fired right after a task has been started.
+It has these public properties:

+- `command`: the command string that is being executed
+- `process`: the instance of `Symfony\Component\Process\Process` that is executing the command

+#### `Spatie\ShortSchedule\Events\ShortScheduledTaskFinished`

+This event will be fired right after a task has been finished.
 It has these public properties:

 - `command`: the command string that is being executed
 - `process`: the instance of `Symfony\Component\Process\Process` that is executing the command